How to Sell a House with Water Damage in Seattle, WA (And Yes, You Can!)

 You’re legally required to tell buyers about any water damage you know about in WA.
 This isn’t optional or negotiable.
 It’s the law.
 Lying about it will come back to bite you hard.

-Smart sellers actually use this requirement to their advantage.
+Smart sellers use this requirement to their advantage.
 Why?
 Being upfront will build trust with buyers who appreciate honesty about what they’re getting into.

-Plus, buyers can plan for repairs and factor costs into their offers instead of discovering surprises during inspections that kill deals at the last minute.
+Buyers can plan for repairs and factor costs into their offers instead of discovering surprises during inspections that kill deals at the last minute.

 Step-by-Step Guide: How to Sell a Property with Water Damage in Seattle, WA